syncfusion-content/wpf-docs/wpf/Hub-Tile/Hub-Tile-Control.md

 ## Setting Header content

-Header is a name given to the tile that describes the functionality of the tile.
-You can set header to the tile by setting [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.
+Header is a name given to the tile that describes the functionality of the tile.The  content of the header can be an image, a text or a control, etc. You can set header to the tile by setting [Header](https://help.syncfusion.com/cr/wpf/Syncfusion.SfShared.Wpf~Syncfusion.Windows.Primitives.HeaderedContentControl~Header.html) property.
 The below example defines a tile that represents mail application.

 {% tabs %}